 Yes, you can save lots of money by only replacing the glass!
 However, the entire insulating glass (IG) panel needs to be replaced, not just the broken piece of glass.
-An IG panel, consists of two glass panes bound together into a single unit with a seal between the edges of the panes The glass panes are separated by a spacer bar, which separates the two panes of glass and seals the air space between them.
+An IG panel, consists of two glass panes bound together into a single unit with a seal between the edges of the panes.
+The glass panes are separated by a spacer bar, which separates the two panes of glass and seals the air space between them.
 An IG panel forms a very compact multi-layer sandwich of air and glass, which creates the insulation barrier needed to protect the interior temperature of your home from the outside.

 Depending on your need, we can build a new IG panel to any size or shape, glass type (annealed or tempered), or tint (Low E or clear), and insert it into your existing window.

-Your Installer will call you on the morning of your installation and let you know the crew is in route and notify you of any delays due to traffic conditions, etc. In the event of an emergency, Window Makeover will secure all window openings, so your home remains secure overnight.
+Your Installer will call you on the morning of your installation and let you know the crew is in route and notify you of any delays due to traffic conditions, etc. In the event of inclement weather, Exteriors by Window Makeover will secure all window openings, so your home remains secure overnight.

-Access to your home and garage for the duration of the project.
+We need access to your home and garage for the duration of the project.
 Although 90% of the work is done from the outside, our installers will need to enter periodically.
-Please plan to remain onsite/accessible till the completion of your project.
+Please plan to remain onsite/accessible until the completion of your project.
 Please secure your pets and children far away from work areas.

 Five feet of clearance is necessary on each side of the window for proper access.
 For liability purposes, we ask our installers not to move customer’s property.
 Please move any and all of the following that impede full access to the window(s), or that may fall due to the vibration of tools used.

-- Window coverings to include, blinds, drapery, swags, cornice boards, etc.
+Window coverings to include, blinds, drapery, swags, cornice boards, etc.

 Although rare, please know that minor drywall cracks or nail pops surrounding your windows may appear through the reconstruction process.
 Although unfortunate, it is unavoidable.

 Two feet of clearance on the outside of your windows is required in order to access them.
-Please ensure bushes and trees are trimmed, prior to the day of install.
+Please ensure bushes and trees are trimmed prior to the day of install.
 Remove hanging baskets, etc. and know that we often need to position ladders, tools and equipment in landscaped areas.
 Please prepare to protect your foliage prior to our arrival.
 Our installers will need to park in close proximity to your home to constantly access equipment and tools.
 Remove vehicles from your driveway and garage.

 In order to give great customer service, we schedule your job on an exact day and time as opposed to “sometime in the next few weeks”.
 Inclement weather can create havoc on this strategy, so we block out days in our schedule to accommodate changes.
-If your job needs to be rescheduled, it will be in the first available blocked out days.
+If your job needs to be rescheduled, it will be in the first available “blocked out” days.
 Your job will not move to the back of the line.
 Since we constantly watch the weather, we know that a forecast can change and we wait until the morning of your job before we make a decision to reschedule.